flaviotsf/flaviotsf.github.io/_posts/2012-01-03-Make-a-Point.md

 of engagement that we were looking for.

-So I thought: Why not create a simple system where folks can not only submit their praises, and at the same time keep track of what's happening at the company?
+So I thought: Why not create a simple system where folks can not only submit their praises but and at the same time keep track of what's happening at the company?

 This is how Make a Point looks today:
 ![Make a Point Landing Page](/public/map-landing.png)